Find “the place where your deep gladness

 If this is you, this group can help you regain focus and get back on track.
 It's tough to engage in creative work, and it's nearly impossible to do it alone if it's not your full-time job!
 Let us come alongside you for a season and offer encouragement, feedback, and companionship on the journey.

 Wherever you are on the journey, this cohort has something to offer you!
-What better way to start 2020 than by leaning in to your creative impulses and discovering how to offer your unique gifts to the world?

 This group MAY be a good fit if…

 - You are interested in learning more about your unique gifts and passions.

 - You care about the greater good, and want to discover how your gifts can be used toward that end.